chef/chef-web-docs/chef_master/source/cookbooks.rst

    * - `Files </files.html>`__
      - A file distribution is a specific type of resource that tells a cookbook how to distribute files, including by node, by platform, or by file version.
    * - `Libraries </libraries.html>`__
-     - A library allows the use of arbitrary Ruby code in a cookbook, either as a way to extend the chef-client language or to implement a new class.
+     - A library allows the use of arbitrary Ruby code in a cookbook, either as a way to extend the Chef Infra Client language or to implement a new class.
    * - `Custom Resources </custom_resources.html>`__
      - A custom resource is an abstract approach for defining a set of actions and (for each action) a set of properties and validation parameters.
    * - `Metadata </cookbook_repo.html>`__
      - A metadata file is used to ensure that each cookbook is correctly deployed to each node.\
    * - `Resources </resource.html>`__
-     - A resource instructs the chef-client to complete various tasks like installing packages, running Ruby code, or accessing directories and file systems.
-The chef-client includes built-in resources that cover many common scenarios.
-For the full list of resources that are built-in to the chef-client, see our `Resources Reference </resource_reference.html>`__.
+     - A resource instructs the Chef Infra Client to complete various tasks like installing packages, running Ruby code, or accessing directories and file systems.
+The Chef Infra Client includes built-in resources that cover many common scenarios.
+For the full list of resources that are built-in to the Chef Infra Client, see our `Resources Reference </resource_reference.html>`__.
    * - `Templates </templates.html>`__
      - A template is a file written in markup language that uses Ruby statements to solve complex configuration scenarios.
    * - `Cookbook Versioning </cookbook_versioning.html>`__